cern-it-efp/EOSC-Testsuite/docs/_build/html/_sources/gettingStarted.rst.txt

    * - pathToKey
      - Path to the location of your private key, to be used for ssh connections. (required)
    * - flavor
-     - Flavor to be used for the main cluster.
+     - Flavor to be used for the main cluster. (required)
    * - openUser
      - User to be used for ssh connections.
-   * - location
-     - The region in which to create the compute instances. (required)
-   * - subscriptionId
-     - ID of the subscription. (required)
-   * - resourceGroupName
-     - Specifies the name of the Resource Group in which the Virtual Machine should exist. (required)
-   * - pubSSH
-     - Public SSH key of the key specified at configs.yaml's pathToKey. (required)

 **Provider specific variables:**